VictoriaMetrics/VictoriaMetrics/README.md

     	Whether to suppress scrape errors logging.
 The last error for each target is always available at '/targets' page even if scrape errors logging is suppressed
   -relabelConfig string
     	Optional path to a file with relabeling rules, which are applied to all the ingested metrics.
 See https://docs.victoriametrics.com/#relabeling for details
+  -relabelDebug
+    	Whether to log metrics before and after relabeling with -relabelConfig.
+If the -relabelDebug is enabled, then the metrics aren't sent to storage.
+This is useful for debugging the relabeling configs
   -retentionPeriod value
     	Data with timestamps outside the retentionPeriod is automatically deleted The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 1)